 As it turned out, the day spent at TEDx may have been the most valuable trip preparation I ever did thanks to Mike Allsop!

-Click on the speakers name to link to their talk (if on YouTube)
+Click on the speakers name to link to a video of their talk (if on YouTube)

 Bullet points in italics are unedited notes I took during the day using OneNote on my Nokia Lumia 1520 phone.
 I also used it for all the photos and John Boone session video clip.